The controlled SWAP test for determining quantum entanglement: The controlled SWAP test on ideal states

-If $\ket{A} = \ket{B}$, the two-qubit probability expressions in terms of the concurrence $C_2$ from equation (\ref{c}) are
+If $\ket{A} = \ket{B}$, the two-qubit probability expressions in terms of the concurrence $C_2$ from equation \eqref{c} are

-Therefore if the control state's probability distribution is obtained (from repeats of the CSWAP test) these results can directly determine the concurrence.
+Therefore, if the control state's probability distribution is obtained (from repeats of the c-SWAP test), these results can be used to calculate the concurrence.

-Exploration of the results of the CSWAP test for a range of example states leads to a proposed relation for the degree of multipartite entanglement $C_n$:
+Exploration of the results of the c-SWAP test for a range of example states leads us to propose a more general expression for the amount of multipartite entanglement $C_n$:

-which is consistent with two-qubit concurrence from equation (\ref{c}). $C_n$ therefore has a range of $0 \leq C_n \leq 2(\frac{1}{2} - \frac{1}{2^n})^\frac{1}{2}$, with the upper limit tending to $\sqrt{2}$ as $n\rightarrow \infty$.
+which is consistent with two-qubit concurrence from equation \eqref{c}. $C_n$ therefore has a range of $0 \leq C_n \leq 2(\frac{1}{2} - \frac{1}{2^n})^\frac{1}{2}$, with the upper limit tending to $\sqrt{2}$ as $n\rightarrow \infty$.
 Figure.~\ref{Wconc2} shows the behaviour of this expression $C_n$ for the $\text{GHZ}_n$ and $\text{W}_n$ states.
 As expected, the W state has a value of $C_n$ consistently lower than that of a GHZ state.
 As $n$ approaches infinity the $C_n$ of both W states and GHZ states tends to $\sqrt{2}$, but at a lower rate (as a function of $n$) in the W case.

-A requirement for a degree of entanglement is that it must not increase on average under LOCC.
-In essence, it must be true that: \cite{Emeasure}
+As previously discussed, a valid measure of entanglement must satisfy the equation \eqref{entanglementdegree} for any state, i.e.:

-where $j$ refers to the outcomes of a local measurement, and $p_j$ the probability of these outcomes.
+for any $\ket{\psi}$.
 It is trivial to prove that this condition is satisfied for all W-like states (the probability expressions of which are shown in Appendix \ref{genGHZ}), and of course all GHZ-like states (because measuring a single qubit destroys all GHZ-like entanglement).
 From the results in \ref{3full} we have shown computationally that this condition is satisfied for any 3-qubit pure state, and we thus conjecture that it is true for any $n$-qubit pure state.